Sorok-Dva/allods-news-scraper/README.md

  - create a `.env` file at the folder root that contains `BOT_TOKEN=YourToken`
  - Start the app with a node process manager like `pm2` or `forever`
  - Invite the bot on your server followin this url https://discord.com/oauth2/authorize?client_id=CLIENTID&scope=bot&permissions=191504 (replace `CLIENTID` by your own)

+ # TODO
+ - [] Catch news by desired language, need to create a command and save language into sqlite db